platform-acceleration-lab/cnd-practices-course/day-0/2-bootstrap-dev-sandbox.md

 `sandbox` space with the *Ingress Route* or *Hostname* for you migration and tracker applications:

-1. Find out the domain of your Cloud Foundry foundation by running the following command:
+1. Find out the base domain of your Cloud Foundry foundation by running the following command:

     `cf domains`